openedx/docs.openedx.org/source/documentors/quickstarts/first_documentation_pr.rst

 .. note::

    The GitHub "Preview" tab will not always show, or *render*, everything perfectly.
-   As you can see, the "Note" box, which shows fine on docs.openedx.org, does not render correctly in the GitHub preview.
+   As you can see, both the "Note" box and the part that starts with ``:doc:``, which display correctly on docs.openedx.org, do not render correctly in the GitHub preview.

    Solutions to this problem are to install a local development environment (How-To article TBD), or rely on the "pull request build", discussed below.

 Save your changes